GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

 - Fixed the Creeped not swimming.
 - Fixed Wyrms of Nyrus not using Forge's Dependencies checker properly
 - Removed EXCANON
-- Config presets
+- Replaced EXCANON with **_config presets_**:
   - The initial 3 config presets, "factory" presets, are added
   - Default config for this update is 1.
   - Moving onto config ID 3 and above (up to 10) will make custom user configurations
   - Wyrms of Nyrus will now check if factory settings are outdated
   - If factory configuration presets are outdated, it will delete all the files in the directory, and regenerate new configs.
 No need to reset configs any longer (custom configs excluded)
 - Normal mode now spawns Visitor on a chance after 20 days instead of 30 days
 - Fixed Invasion Scheduler waiting for the NEXT DAY OVER instead of THE DAY on modes 1 & 2
 - Normal preset changes: